matt-42/silicon/_docs/middlewares.md

 The design of the Silicon middlewares relies on several concepts:

    - A middleware does one thing and does it well.
-   - Middlewares can stack on each others.
+   - Some middlewares can rely on others to implement higher level features.
    - Each procedure of a silicon API instantiate only the middleware they explicitely requires.
    - The framework introspects at compile time the signature of procedures to setup the instantiation of required the required middlewares.